ZarnackGroup/EMBO_iCLIP_course/README.md

 - For SF3B1 we uploaded the crosslinks from two different experiments: A very deep iCLIP2 experiment from Pacholewska *et al.* 2024 (https://doi.org/10.1101/2024.01.26.576051) and a less deep eCLIP experiment from the ENCODE data base.
 Find some examples for overlaps and discrepacies of the crosslink profiles from both experiments.

 - There are different methods to define binding sites CLIP data.
 We included in the session also crosslink peaks from PureCLIP, binding sites form BindingSiteFinder and enriched binding regions from DEW-seq.
 Another othen used tool for binding site definition is clipper.
 Clipper binding sites are also provided at the ENCODE data base for all ENCODE data sets.
-Add the clipper binding sites to the UCSC genome browser session (see instrcutions below) and compare the binding sites from the different methods.
+Add the clipper binding sites for CSFT2 to the UCSC genome browser session (see instrcutions below) and compare the binding sites from the different methods.

 ### How to load ENCODE data to the UCSC genome browser

+- Go to https://www.encodeproject.org/ and click **Data > Experiment search**.
+- Type your protein of interest in the **Search** field on the top right corner.
+- On the left you can choose **Data type > Dataset** to reduce the number of results.
+Then select the CSTF2 HepG2 eCLIP data set.
+You will now see a summary of this experiment.
+- Scroll down to **Files** and click on **Output type > peaks** in the bar on the left.
+Now you can click **Genome browser** to directly see the clipper peaks in a genome browser.
+-

 ## Practial 2 - Finding binding motifs with XSTREME